anypossiblew/hcp-cf-digital-account/yaas-getting-started/README.md

-# HCP Cloud Foundry - Playing around with Node.js and MongoDB service
+# YaaS - Getting Started with YaaS

-Details can be found on the [Tiven's blog](http://tiven.wang/articles/nodejs-with-mongodb-on-hcp-cloud-foundry/).
+Details can be found on the [Tiven's blog](http://tiven.wang/articles/getting-started-with-yaas/).